loyality7/n0ne/README.md

 Go is efficient but verbose in places.
 Rust is powerful but complex to learn.

 n0ne sits in the middle.

-Readable as Python.
-Compiled as Go.
-No complexity tax.
+Reads like Python.
+Runs like Go.
+Builds like neither.
 ---

 ## Install